Take responsibility for

 At KanAm Grund Group, the in-house sustainability team has been actively working on the strategy and implementation of sustainability goals for years.
 The team consists of members of the management as well as directors and employees from all specialist areas and therefore enjoys a high status within the company.
 This has created an important anchor point within the company for defining, managing and advancing sustainability goals, which also includes active participation by company representatives in the working groups of the BVI industry association.

-Use of renewable energy sources for CO2 savings
+Use of renewable energy sources

 Building certifications